-- (f) question a person on matters relevant to the inspection.41 - 306 In addition, inspectors would be able to apply without notice for a warrant to conduct an inspection in some circumstances, including if the inspector suspects on reasonable grounds that child care is being provided and is prevented from exercising a right of entry, or has reasonable grounds to believe right of entry would be prevented.42 An inspector named in a warrant would also be authorized to use whatever force is necessary in its execution and would be able to call upon police for assistance.43 - 307 Given the beleaguered history of enforcement of the Day Nurseries Act and its limitations, legislative reform to enhance investigative authority in the unlicensed child care sector would be a welcome development.
-In the interim, the Ministry should take all possible steps to sharply reorient its enforcement culture to reflect investigative best practices. - 308 The Ministry should direct enforcement staff to consistently obtain evidence, including accounts, records, receipts and information about fees, as well as photographic and video evidence of records and the daycare environment to ensure that findings of compliance and non-compliance are based on a solid, complete and accurate evidentiary record. - 309 It should also consult with the Information and Privacy Commissioner and revisit its position on taking photos and/or videos children found in unlicensed settings.
+- (f) question a person on matters relevant to the inspection. - In addition, inspectors would be able to apply without notice for a warrant to conduct an inspection in some circumstances, including if the inspector suspects on reasonable grounds that child care is being provided and is prevented from exercising a right of entry, or has reasonable grounds to believe right of entry would be prevented.
+An inspector named in a warrant would also be authorized to use whatever force is necessary in its execution and would be able to call upon police for assistance.
+As - Given the beleaguered history of enforcement of the Day Nurseries Act and its limitations, legislative reform to enhance investigative authority in the unlicensed child care sector would be a welcome development.
+In the interim, the Ministry should take all possible steps to sharply reorient its enforcement culture to reflect investigative best practices. - The Ministry should direct enforcement staff to consistently obtain evidence, including accounts, records, receipts and information about fees, as well as photographic and video evidence of records and the daycare environment to ensure that findings of compliance and non-compliance are based on a solid, complete and accurate evidentiary record. - It should also consult with the Information and Privacy Commissioner and revisit its position on taking photos and/or videos children found in unlicensed settings.
 Capturing images of children would allow the Ministry to confirm their identities and therefore their birthdates and other personal information which might assist in enforcement, including prosecution.
-The Ministry must move away from the concern about parents taking offence and focus on the fundamental need to protect the health, welfare and safety of children. - 310 While the Ministry relies on consent of caregivers to photograph items within their homes, it should train staff on how to handle sensitive interactions with caregivers to increase the likelihood of co-operation.
+The Ministry must move away from the concern about parents taking offence and focus on the fundamental need to protect the health, welfare and safety of children. - While the Ministry relies on consent of caregivers to photograph items within their homes, it should train staff on how to handle sensitive interactions with caregivers to increase the likelihood of co-operation.

-The Ministry of Education and the Government of Ontario should continue to promote legislative amendment to revise or replace the Day Nurseries Act, to provide the additional inspection powers contemplated by Bill 10, the Child Care Modernization Act, 2014.
+The Ministry of Education and the Government of Ontario should continue to promote legislative amendment to revise or replace the Day Nurseries Act, to s 32(2)(a),(b).

-41 s 31(1),(2).
-42 s 32(2)(a),(b).
-43 s 32(8).
+&lt;sup>43 s 32(8).